mjskay/ARTool/README.md

-The general approach to using ART is to transform your data using `art` , verify the ART procedure is appropriate to the dataset using `summary` , and then run an anova on the transformed data using `anova` .
+The general approach to using ART is to transform your data using `art` , verify the ART procedure is appropriate to the dataset using `summary` , and then run an ANOVA on the transformed data using `anova` .

 First, let us load some example data: